martinosal/root_selector/README.md

 cd root_selector/DAOD_selector/

-Input files are in .root extension, MUST be produced by the FtagPerformanceFramework tool under my branch mcentonz_UCL_norigin in https://gitlab.cern.ch/mcentonz/FlavourTagPerformanceFramework.git.
+Input files are in .root extension, MUST be produced by the FtagPerformanceFramework tool under my branch mcentonz_lxplus_norigin in https://gitlab.cern.ch/mcentonz/FlavourTagPerformanceFramework.git.

 So if you need to start from producing these FTagPF files from DAODs, create a new folder and install it